 Practica and Internships

-Practicum and internship experiences focus on the development of comprehensive school counseling skills which individual and group counseling, consultation, collaboration and teaming, advocacy, and leadership.
-These skills are guided by CACREP 2016 standards, taught throughout the school counseling program curriculum, and are further developed and reinforced in field experiences.
+Practicum and internship experiences focus on the development of comprehensive school counseling skills which individual and group counseling, consultation, collaboration, and teaming, advocacy, and leadership.
+These skills, which are taught throughout the school counseling program curriculum, are guided by Indiana school counseling licensure requirements as well as standards set forth by the American School Counselor Association (ASCA) and are further developed and reinforced in field experiences.

 Your training experiences will occur in a series of applied settings including elementary and secondary schools, summer camps, and Pre-K educational programs.